 The very slightly carbonatized or non-carbonatized serpentinite is generally blackish-green to green coloured and dominantly made of serpentine minerals.
 Both pseudomorphic and non-presudomorphic serpentine textures are present and form the typical mesh texture (Fig. 4a).
 No relict olivine is detected.
 Although the types of serpentine minerals are not strictly differentiated, the abundance of the net-like patterns and fibrous cross-cutting veinlets suggests a dominance of lizardite and chrysotile over antigorite.
 A significant number of bastite transformations and relict orthopyroxenes are found (Fig. 4b).
-The serpentinite paragenesis also includes euhedral, subhedral and anhedral garnets within and/or at the borders of the bastites and/or relict orthopyroxenes (Fig. 4b-f).
+The serpentinite paragenesis also includes euhedral, subhedral and anhedral garnets within and/or at the borders of the bastites and/or relict orthopyroxenes (Figs. 4b-f).
 They can be optically distinguished via their isotropic appearance and higher relief with respect to the surrounding phases.
-Raman spectrum of these garnets presents three distinct spectral regions with relatively strong, high intensity bands around 353-370 cm-1, 493-516 cm-1 and 817-875 cm-1 and is in very good agreement with Raman spectral data of the andradite in the literature (see Fig. 1S; cf. Hofmeister and Chopelas, 1991; Štubňa et al., 2019).
-The qualitative chemical composition obtained via electron dispersive spectrometry (EDS) also supports this determination (see Fig. 1S).
-The andradites in contact with orthopyroxene and serpentine are partially replaced by dolomite and hematite (hematite-I), whilst the ones embedded inside the orthopyroxene relicts seems relatively unaltered and show only minor hematite replacements (Fig. 4b-f).
-In some parts of the serpentine mesh matrix, there are peculiar leftover voids encircled by dolomite coronas (Fig. 5a-d).
+Raman spectrum of these garnets present three distinct spectral regions with relatively strong, high intensity bands around 353-370 cm-1, 493-516 cm-1 and 817-875 cm-1 and is in very good agreement with Raman spectral data of the andradite in the literature (see Supplementary Fig. 1S; cf. Hofmeister and Chopelas, 1991; Štubňa et al., 2019).
+The qualitative chemical composition obtained via electron dispersive spectrometry (EDS) also supports this determination (see Supplementary Fig. 1S).
+The andradites at the contacts with orthopyroxene and serpentine are partially replaced by dolomite and hematite (hematite-I), whilst the ones embedded inside the orthopyroxene relicts seems relatively unaltered and show only minor hematite replacements (Figs. 4b-f).
+In some parts of the serpentine mesh matrix, there are peculiar leftover voids encircled by dolomite coronas (Figs. 5a-d).
 The outlines of the voids remind the geometry of a cubic phase.
-EDS spectrum of a rarely found intact grain encircled by dolomite suggests pre-existence of a calcium and magnesium bearing cubic silicate phase, probably a garnet variety, within
+EDS spectrum of a rarely found intact grain encircled by dolomite suggests pre-existence of a calcium and magnesium bearing cubic silicate phase, probably a garnet variety, within those voids (Fig. 5d and Supplementary Fig. 2S).
+Presence of significant bastite relicts after orthopyroxene and minor remnants of andradite in the paragenesis indicates a mantle protolith bearing minor amounts of clinopyroxenes such as dunite or harzburgite.
+Relict anhedral chromite grains are replaced by ferrite-chromite and magnetite (magnetite-I) which are further replaced by hematite (hematite-II) and goethite along the grain boundaries and cracks (Figs. 6a and 6b).
+There are also discrete subhedral/anhedral magnetite occurrences (magnetite-II) that are replaced by hematite-II (Figs. 6c and d).